Cannabinoids in Development

 InMed is a leader in the therapeutic development of cannabinol (CBN)

-InMed is the first company to advance CBN into a clinical trial.
+InMed is the first company to advance CBN as a therapeutic product into a clinical trial.
 CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, in Phase 2 clinical development for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.

 A growing library of new cannabinoid analogs

-InMed’s division, BayMedica, has produced an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
+InMed has an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
 Years of cannabinoid research and knowledge has led to a myriad of patentable cannabinoid analogs.
 Its analog patents offer broad protection through its unique molecular components, such as side-chain structures.
 These cannabinoid analogs are suitable for pharmaceutical development.

 Rare cannabinoids as raw ingredients for the health and wellness industry

-InMed’s subsidiary, BayMedica, is manufacturing rare cannabinoids for the health and wellness industry.
-BayMedica is the leading large batch supplier of cannabichromene (CBC) and has recently launched sales of cannabidivarin (CBDV) and ultra-rare cannabinoid, cannabicitran (CBT).
-Commercial production of tetrahydrocannabivarin (THCV) is underway and is expected to be available for commercial wholesale soon.
-Learn more about our wholesale rare cannabinoid products.
+InMed’s subsidiary, BayMedica, is manufacturing premium rare cannabinoids for the health and wellness industry.
+BayMedica is the leading large batch supplier of cannabichromene (CBC) and also has tetrahydrocannabivarin (d9-THCV), cannabidivarin (CBDV) and ultra-rare cannabinoid, cannabicitran (CBT) for B2B sales to the health and wellness industry.
+Learn more about our premium quality rare cannabinoid products.

 The therapeutic potential of rare cannabinoids